Stanford J. Shaw: Biography

 Stanford Jay Shaw was born to Belle and Albert Shaw, who had immigrated to St. Paul from England and Russia respectively in the early years of the twentieth century.
+He was of Jewish heritage.
 Stanford Shaw and his parents moved to Los Angeles, California, in 1933 because of his father's illness, and they lived there until 1939, first in Hollywood, where Stanford went to kindergarten, and then in Ocean Park, a community on the shore of the Pacific Ocean between Santa Monica and Venice, where his parents operated a photographic shop on the Ocean Park pier.

 The family returned to St. Paul in 1939, where Stanford went to the Webster Elementary School.
 After his parents divorced, Stanford went with his mother to Akron, Ohio during World War II, where he went to elementary school.
 Stanford and his mother remained there until she married Irving Jaffey and moved back to St. Paul.
 Stanford then attended Mechanic Arts High School in St. Paul, where he graduated in 1947, one out of only five students from a student body of 500 who went to college.